MultiVersMC/BiscuitAutoMine/README.md

 # BiscuitMineReset
-Modified MineReset plugin for Minecraft Bedrock!
+BiscuitMineReset - this is a plugin for creating an auto mine on PocketMine servers!